berbiche/dotfiles/README.md

-# Intro
+# Dotfiles
 My configuration for the various tools I use.

 This configuration is suited for my Thiccpad T580.

-I use Sway on NixOS with the help of many scripts.
-I used to use Manjaro.
+I use Sway on NixOS on my laptop with the help of many scripts and I run Manjaro on my desktop.

 This repository lives under `$HOME/dotfiles` and I use [stow](https://www.gnu.org/software/stow/manual/stow.html) to manage my configuration (symlinks all files and folders).